joelparkerhenderson/wordbooks/pages/_book/startup-super-terms-1.0.0.md

 * P(B) is the probability of event B occurring

 The formula essentially allows us to update our beliefs about the probability of an event based on new evidence or information.
 For example, suppose we want to determine the probability that a person has a certain disease given that they test positive for it.
-Bayes' theorem would allow us to incorporate information about the accuracy of the test (the conditional probability of a positive test given that the person has the disease) and the prevalence of the disease in the population (the prior probability of the person having the disease) to arrive at an updated probability.
+Bayes' theorem enables us to incorporate information about the accuracy of the test (the conditional probability of a positive test given that the person has the disease) and the prevalence of the disease in the population (the prior probability of the person having the disease) to arrive at an updated probability.

-Bayes' theorem has many applications in various fields, including machine learning, statistics, and artificial intelligence.
+Bayes' theorem has many applications in statistics, machine learning, and artificial intelligence.
 It is used in Bayesian inference, a statistical method for estimating unknown parameters based on observed data.
-It is also used in Bayesian networks, a graphical model that represents probabilistic relationships between variables.
-Additionally, it is used in decision theory and game theory, where it provides a framework for decision-making under uncertainty.
+It is used in Bayesian networks, a graphical model that represents probabilistic relationships between variables.
+It is used in decision theory and game theory, where it provides for decision-making under uncertainty.

 ## Chi-square analysis